kinyichukwu/Blury-loading/README.md

 # Blury-loading
-When the website loads a bli
+When the website loads the background image is blured to a certain extent